-The Garrison Institute’s Climate, Mind and Behavior (CMB) Project works to integrate emerging research findings about what drives human behavior into new thinking on climate solutions.
+The Garrison Institute’s Climate, Mind and Behavior (CMB) Symposium works to integrate emerging research findings about what drives human behavior into new thinking on climate solutions.
 It crystallizes and further develops the emerging understanding of human behavior and human nature generated by behavioral and social sciences, integrating them with insights from evolutionary theory and psychology, and applies this evolving body of thought specifically to climate change policy and related ecological issues, proposing new approaches, tools and solutions.

 CMB/NRDC "Behavioral Wedge"

 CMB envisions a “behavioral wedge” empowering people to eliminate a gigaton of greenhouse gas (GHG) emissions by simply changing our behavior now before regulatory, investment and other strategies take hold.
 In collaboration with the Natural Resources Defense Council (NRDC), the Garrison Institute is working to research, verify and disseminate practices individuals can use right now to reach one gigaton of GHG reductions.
 The Institute is working neuro-, behavioral and social scientists as well as movement and thought leaders in the CMB network on generating and disseminating behavior change strategies.